 Select from pre-designed plans or customize your own new home.

 Start by getting free quotes from modular home builders near you or view the different plans and prices list below.

 The average cost of a 1,500 sq. ft. modular home is $75,000 to $150,000 or $50 to $100 per square foot for a base model, not including customizations, assembly, or on-site finishing work.
 For the same house, expect to pay $120,000 to $240,000 total for a complete turn-key installation.

 Modular Home Cost Per Square Foot

-The average modular home costs $50 to $100 per square foot for delivering the base unit, or between $80 and $160 per square foot total with site prep, installation, and finishing.
+The average modular home costs $50 to $100 per square foot for delivering the base unit, or $80 to $160 per square foot total with site prep, installation, and finishing.
 Customized floor plans, designs, and finishes can add $10 to $150 per square foot or more to the total cost.

 |Item||Cost Per Square Foot|

 |Customizations + Additions||+ $10 – $150|